-Iceland was also visited by Hrafna-Floki prior to the Settlement Era, who titled the land with its current name and cursed its inhospitable climate.
+Iceland was also visited by Hrafna-Flóki prior to the Settlement Era, who gave the land its current name and cursed its inhospitable climate.
 His warnings, however, did not deter Ingólfur Arnarsson from arriving in 874 AD and forming the first officially recognised, permanent home in Reykjavík.

 One could be forgiven for thinking that Icelandic stock, therefore, descended from Norwegians alone in this time.
 Unfortunately, however, as with most things in history, the true story is a lot darker.

 En route to Iceland, the Norse would, in classic Viking style, pillage and plunder Irish settlements, and take slaves from them; most of these slaves were women who would go on to mother the first generation of trueborn Icelanders.

 Evidence of the Irish influence on the early years in Iceland can be found across the country, particularly in the naming of locations.
 Vestmannaeyjar, for example, translates to ‘the Westman Islands’; the Westmen was what the Norse called the Irish, as prior to the Settlement Era, Ireland was considered the westernmost landmass in Europe.
 Patreksfjörður, meanwhile, was named after Saint Patrick, the patron saint of Ireland.

 From 874 to 930 AD, more and more people and clans were arriving in Iceland, with a demographic of almost entirely Norwegian men and Irish women.
 By 930 AD, there were thirty-nine clans across thirteen district assemblies.